-Table 19: Portfolio Structure by Residual Maturity and Exposure Classes
+Table 20: Portfolio Structure by Residual Maturity and Exposure Classes

-Both the IRBA and the KSA permit institutions to take the applied credit risk mitigation techniques (collateral) into account when calculating their regulatory equity requirements.
-In order to take collateral into account when calculating equity requirements, the institutions must meet minimum requirements that are explicitly regulated in the CRR and the KWG, as well as in the interpretation decisions developed by the supervisory authority and in circulars.
+Both the IRBA and the KSA permit institutions to take the applied credit risk mitigation techniques (collateral) into account when calculating their regulatory own funds requirements.
+In order to take collateral into account when calculating own funds requirements, the institutions must meet minimum requirements that are explicitly regulated in the CRR and the KWG, as well as in the interpretation decisions developed by the supervisory authority and in circulars.
 All of the classes of collateral used to mitigate credit risk at MünchenerHyp are recognised pursuant to CRR.